mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 ```

 By this we can import the variables, colors and mixins in the engines' style
-defitions.
+definitions.
 And since we namespaced the files in the `common` addon under the
 `common/` folder, we get distinct import paths:

 ```scss